wppqywq/compositional-modeling/README.md

 ### Extended modules

-Main notebooks to execute:
+Main notebooks(Clone this repo and execute directly.):
 - [`notebooks_new/5_communication_chain.ipynb`](notebooks_new/5_communication_chain.ipynb): Communication system evolution (based on agents from notebook3).
 Meanings are fixed from empirical trials; conventions and chunk usage evolve across generations.
-- [`notebooks_new/6_social_conventions.ipynb`](notebooks_new/6_social_conventions.ipynb): The final generation of the rsa transmission chain (e.g. Generation 50) is evaluated on a new set of held-out trials, without further learning or chunk promotion (frozen evaluation).
+- [`notebooks_new/6_social_conventions.ipynb`](notebooks_new/6_social_conventions.ipynb): The final generation of the transmission chain (e.g. Generation 50) is evaluated on a new set of held-out trials, without further learning or chunk promotion (frozen evaluation).

 New modular components:
 - `model/transmission/transmission_chain.py`: evolution chain runner (`run_comm_chain_bayes_rsa`).